SystemsApproach/private5g/radio.rst

 notable contrast.
-This is mostly because cellular networks carefully allocate available radio spectrum among many users (or more precisely, UEs), aiming to deliver a certain quality to all active users in a coverage area, all the while allowing those users to remain connected while moving.
+This is mostly because cellular networks carefully allocate available radio spectrum among many users (or more precisely, UEs), aiming to deliver a certain quality to all active users in a coverage area, while also allowing those users to remain connected while moving.
 They also aim to maximize the efficiency of spectrum usage, as it is a finite and often costly resource.
 This has resulted in a highly dynamic and adaptive approach, in which coding, modulation